 Art often encapsulates a place and a situation more succinctly than any other media.
 “Shine on,” say the street lamps.
 The message from the empty chairs is, “we will never forget you”; “kia kaha” says the bull.
 Comin’ Down chuckles at the whole post-quake situation and The Chalice reaches to a bright future.

-Reported by Liz Light for our AA Directions Winter 2019 issue
+Reported by Liz Light for our AA Directions Summer 2019 issue